murphycj/uplot-react-native/README.md

 #### Why is it done this way?

 There may be a better way to do this, so please open an issue if you have a suggestion.
 Passing javascript functions to the webview is tricky, so the current solution is to pass them as strings into WebView's `injectedJavaScript` prop.
-This means if you're also supporting web, you need to duplicate each function to support both web and iOS/Android.
-You could argue that you can try something like, `function.toString()`, but in iOS build `toString()` does not actually return the javascript source code, so it won't work.
+You might suggest doing something like, `function.toString()`, but in iOS build `toString()` does not actually return the javascript source code, so it won't work.

 ## Demo app